julelang/manual/src/memory/mutability.md

 In the example above, the `Foo` structure has a field called `buf` which is within the scope of interior mutability.
 Additionally, the `Foo` structure provides the unsafe `Buf` method to enable low-level access to the internal buffer.

 Thus, for an algorithm that will only use the buffer for reading, there is no need to qualify the immutable `Foo` structure instance as mutable.
-Even with any immutable receiver this low level can be accessed and used for the relevant algorithms.
+Even with an immutable receiver, this low-level can be accessed and used for the relevant algorithms.

-Mutability encapsulation can be effective for purposes such as preventing all copies from being considered mutable for reasons such as methods that require sharing internal data in structures designed to be useable with immutable copies.
+Mutability encapsulation can be effective for purposes such as preventing all copies from being considered mutable for reasons such as methods that require sharing internal data in structures designed to be usable with immutable copies.

 ::: warning
 It is recommended that such functions be well documented.